shawnferry/HOL7712-gitbook/not-so-simple/configure-apache.md

 2. Run the puppet agent.
 Notice again that there are a fair number of changes reported by puppet.
   `puppet agent -t`
 3. These steps are a bit more complicated than our previous examples
-  1. We modify the configuration of pkg\/server and change the port to 8080 so we no longer clash with Apache's default port and set the proxy\_base.
+  1. We modify the configuration of pkg/server and change the port to 8080 so we no longer clash with Apache's default port and set the proxy_base.
 This lays the groundwork for serving multiple repos from a single server[^1]

   ```ruby
   ######